nshkrdotcom/synapse/script/grpc_additional.md

 Start with HTTP for simplicity.
 If performance becomes an issue, carefully evaluate whether the benefits of gRPC outweigh the added complexity in your specific use case.

-**3. `pydantic-ai` Examples and Axon's Value Proposition**
+**3. `pydantic-ai` Examples and Synapse's Value Proposition**

-Let's use the `chat_app.py` example to demonstrate how Axon adds value and how we can leverage Elixir's strengths.
+Let's use the `chat_app.py` example to demonstrate how Synapse adds value and how we can leverage Elixir's strengths.

 **`pydantic-ai` Example: `chat_app.py`**